santanujana12/santanujana12/README.md

 ## 👨‍💻 Professional Background

-I have 2 years of experience as a Frontend Engineer in Accenture Solutions Private Limited.
-During this time I am working mainly on React JS, React Native, a little bit of Python Flask, and Java Spring Boot.
+I have 4+ years of experience as a Frontend Engineer, currently working at Infosys Limited, previously at Accenture.
+During this time, I am working mainly on React JS, React Native, a little bit of Python Flask, and Java Spring Boot.

 ## 📫 Let's Connect